yanxiang-yang/yanxiang-yang.github.io/_pages/Links.md

 ### TUM Faculty of Sport and Health Sciences
+* <b>01/27/2023</b>: Key Lecture "Circadian Rhythms, Health and Disease". by Prof. Dr. Juleen R. Zierath (KI and University of Copenhagen).
+* <b>11/23/2022</b>: Health Science Talks "Children, adolescents and the social determinants of health.
+Comparative findings from the HBSC study".
+By Prof. Matthias Richter (TUM).
 * <b>05/11/2022</b>: Lecture "Grasping the virtual world".
 By Dr. Gavin Buckingham (University of Exeter, UK).
 * <b>03/23/2022</b>: Health Science Talks "The potential of quasi-experimental designs in health research: concepts and applied examples".
 By Prof. Michael Laxy  (TUM).
 * <b>01/26/2022</b>: Health Science Talks "P-Values: Common Misconceptions and Alternatives".
 By Dr. Gunther Schauberger (TUM).